 U.S. National Committee's Young Observer Program

 Established by the USNC/IUPAC in 1977 to foster interactions with internationally acclaimed scientists in various fields, the IUPAC Young Observer Program strives to introduce the work of IUPAC to a new generation of distinguished researchers and to provide an opportunity to address international scientific policy issues.
 The USNC holds a biennial competition to invite early career scientists to serve as United States Observers at the IUPAC World Chemistry Congress and General Assembly.
-Selected Young Observers may receive a fellowship grant.
-For more information about past Young Observer programs, please visit the Young Observer page.
+For more information about the Young Observer program, please visit the Young Observer page.

 2015 IUPAC GA and World Chemistry Congress

 IUPAC's 48th General Assembly (GA) and 45th World Chemistry Congress will be held August 6-14, 2015, in Busan, Korea.
 The conference will focus on "Smart Chemistry, Better Life."
 The events' scientific program will include 61 Symposia in 11 themes and eight plenary lectures.
 More details can be found on the General Assembly website.